 8. The Seafront at Ostia

 Rome might technically be a landlocked city, but during its heyday as the ancient world’s most important urban centre it boasted its own port not far from the eastern city limits in Ostia Antica.
+A visit to Rome's ancient port is a must on any trip to Rome, and Through Eternity offer fascinating Ostia Antica tours led by expert archaeologists.
 These days the coastline has shifted a few kilometres further to the east, but the seafront at in Ostia’s modern town is easily reached via public transport from downtown Rome.
 If you fancy gazing over the waters of the Mediterranean at sunset without straying far from the city, then this is where you need to go.
 From the jetty that spears into the sea in the centre of town, the twilight view is pretty hard to beat as shafts of golden light split the clouds and illuminate the water below and contrails streak across the evening sky.
 Order some fried seafood and cold white wine to take away from a nearby fish bar and enjoy a sunset that seems a world away from the urban hustle of Rome just 30 minutes inland.

 How to Get There: From Rome’s Piramide station (on the B line of the Metro), change for the Ostia light rail line.
 You don’t have to get a new ticket as your metro ticket is valid for the Ostia line as well.
 Get off after about 30 minutes at Lido Centro, and aim for the Pontile di Ostia - about a 15 minute walk.